danlawless/auracle/book/README.md

 ### If you're building new relationships after leaving
 **Volume 2** focuses specifically on dating after trauma, partner compatibility, and secure attachment.

+### If you've done the healing work but still feel small
+**Volume 3** teaches you to stand in the space you've created—without shrinking, performing, or collapsing.

+### If you're ready to live from presence rather than protection
+**Volume 4** is for those who have installed sovereignty and are ready for embodied leadership—in intimacy, groups, and life.

 ### If you want the complete journey
+Read all four, in order:
-Read both, in order.
-Volume 1 gives you the language.
-Volume 2 gives you the practice.
+- Volume 1 gives you the language
+- Volume 2 gives you the healing
+- Volume 3 gives you the authority
+- Volume 4 gives you the life

 ---